xxjapp/bdsync/README.md

 ## Code of Conduct

-Everyone interacting in the Bsync project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/xxjapp/bsync/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Bdsync project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/xxjapp/bdsync/blob/master/CODE_OF_CONDUCT.md).